android/ndk-samples/display-p3/README.md

 Description
 -----------
-This sample creates [Display P3](https://developer.android.com/about/versions/oreo/android-8.0.html#cm) EGLContext_, then creates 2 textures for each PNG file under "assets" folder: the first is in Display P3 image mode, the second is in sRGB mode.
+This sample creates [Display P3](https://developer.android.com/about/versions/oreo/android-8.0.html#cm) EGLContext_, then creates 2 textures for each PNG file under "assets" folder, and on Android devices support Display P3:
+- the first is in Display P3 image mode,
+- the second is in sRGB mode.
 The sRGB texture is created by transforming the original Display P3 image into CIExyz 1931 color space, clamping colors in sRGB color space, then transforming it back to Display P3 color space to display.

+For Android Devices that does NOT support display P3, both textures will be in sRGB (identical view)

 The Display P3 mode is turned on when application requests a window surface of type `EGL_GL_COLORSPACE_DISPLAY_P3_EXT`: